 - Shea butter: helps keep the skin protected and hydrated.

 - Peptides: they help in the regeneration of the skin by increasing the amount of collagen.
-Its amount decreases with over years, reason why its application through serums, boosters and creams can be very practical.
+Its amount decreases with over years, reason why its application through serums and creams can be very practical.

 - Rosehip: helps keep skin hydrated and facilitates healing.